-Isurumuniya is one of the most important Buddhist religious as well as tourist attractions in the ancient city of Anuradhapura, Sri Lanka.
+Isurumuniya is one of the most important historical places as well as tourist attractions in the ancient city of Anuradhapura, Sri Lanka.
 Even though Isurumuniya is not one of the eight holy places within the borders of Anuradhapura, it is visited by thousands of foreign and local travellers every day.
 Isurumuniya is one of the oldest Buddhist temples in the island.
 And it is dating back to the 3rd century BC.
 The temple is located in a very suitable environment for a Buddhist temple.
 The surrounding area is very calm and quiet enabling the monks to have peace of mind and concentrate on religious activities such as meditation.

 Isuruimuniya rises in between the Tisa wewa (reservoir) and a beautiful paddy field.
 On the day that we visited Isurumuniya, a lot of people was harvesting the paddy.
 The temple is built on a spacious garden with a rocky outcrop.
 The first sight of the temple for people, who enters through the main gate of Isurumuniya, is a gigantic boulder that rises up to about 10 meters.
 Several important parts of the temple such as Dagoba and Sripatula (footprint of Buddha) are located on the boulder.
 A flight of steps carved on the rock leads the visitors to the top of the rock.
 One can have an awe-inspiring bird eye view over the surrounding area from the summit of the rock.